solderq35/hitruns-wiki/website/versioned_docs/version-1.0.0/guns.md

 * To perform fast unpack, the optimal inputs are:
   * Look Down > Drop > Unpack > Crouch > Uncrouch
     * [Example Video](https://youtu.be/iFOvfjnZ3NY)
-  * Note: Don't unpack if you don't have a reason to stand up before shooting.
+  * Note: Don't uncrouch at the end if you don't have a reason to stand up before shooting.
 In particular, beginners may want to forgo the uncrouch input, as mistiming this can lead to a very slow unpack animation.
 ## Snap Shooting
 Generally speaking snap shooting refers to shooting quickly without aiming much before hand, using the white dot in the middle of screen to help aim at most.
 * [Snap Shooting example](https://youtu.be/XPyBK2yCC5o?t=62)